kflores56/project-3/README.md

 ![lat_long_plot](./images/lat_long_plot.png)
 ![price_lat_long_plot](./images/price_lat_long_plot.png)

-In addition, we created a correlation matrix to determine which variables have the highest correlation to sale price so we could use those to create our machine learning model.
+> In addition, we created a correlation matrix to determine which variables have the highest correlation to sale price so we could use those to create our machine learning model.

 ![heatmap](./images/heatmap.png)

 ## Machine Learning

-For our machine learning code we utilized a simple linear regression.
+For our machine learning code, we utilized a simple linear regression with the train, test, split model.

 `model.fit(X_train, y_train)`
 `training_score = model.score(X_train, y_train)`